glassysky/forecast/README.md

 ![add to home screen](http://on5g3ylir.bkt.clouddn.com/480p.gif)

-You can do that like the gif above or following steps:
+You can do that as the gif above or following steps:

 （Tips: if you're using Chrome or other browsers, see this [tutorial](https://www.howtogeek.com/196087/how-to-add-websites-to-the-home-screen-on-any-smartphone-or-tablet/)